 The fishbone diagram (also known as the Ishikawa or cause-and-effect diagram) is a common tool to identify or prevent a particular event.
-The diagram was popularized in the 1960’s in the Kawasaki shipyards by Kaoru Ishikawa, who would become a founding father of modern management.
-It gets its name due to the resemblance of a fish skeleton, with the effect at the fish’s head and the grouped causes extending out like fish bones.
-The Ishikawa diagram is a cause analysis tool (along with the 5 Whys, Pareto chart, or Scatter diagram) used during root cause analysis to group causes into different sub-categories that are used as the “bones” of the diagram (measurements, materials, methods, etc.).
+The diagram was popularized in the 1960's in the Kawasaki shipyards by Kaoru Ishikawa, who would become a founding father of modern management.
+It gets its name due to the resemblance of a fish skeleton, with the effect at the fish's head and the grouped causes extending out like fish bones.
+The Ishikawa diagram is a cause analysis tool (along with the 5 Whys, Pareto chart, or Scatter diagram) used during root cause analysis to group causes into different sub-categories that are used as the "bones" of the diagram (measurements, materials, methods, etc.).
 Used effectively, the diagram helps teams brainstorm and categories all potential causes for a failure rather than focus only on the symptoms.
+By classifying issues under the appropriate category, teams can systematically explore sub-causes associated with each primary factor.

-When to Use Ishikawa Diagram
+When to Use Fishbone Diagram

 The tool can also be used: